marcentusch/mo-site-starter/README.md

 # simple-site-starter

 Simple website starter template with parcel and no frameworks

+Uses scss for styling and includes some basic setup for theming and also includes a simple styling normalizer.

+Also uses a simple service worker to cache content so it is available offline

 # Scripts

 To start dev server run `npm run dev`

 To build for production run `npm run build`